tscholze/flutter-surfaceduo-rssbook/README.md

 # rss_book

-Read RSS feeds like it would be a good book
+> Read your RSS feed like it would be an ebook - A sample Android app that demonstrates the unique features of a Surface Duo.

 ### Prerequisites